 Maker Faire is a gathering of fascinating, curious people who enjoy learning and who love sharing what they can do.
 From engineers to artists to scientists to crafters, Maker Faire is a venue for these "makers" to show hobbies, experiments, projects.

 We call it the Greatest Show (& Tell) on Earth - a family-friendly showcase of invention, creativity, and resourcefulness.

 The Fredonia Mini Maker Faire is a joint production of the Erie 2-Chautauqua-Cattaraugus BOCES and The State University of New York at Fredonia in cooperation with MAKE Magazine and additional sponsors.
 This “circus of creativity” is a FREE, family friendly event open to the public.

 The first Fredonia Mini Maker Faire was held Saturday, Oct.
-23, 2016, and the second annual Fredonia Mini Maker Faire will be held Saturday, Oct.
-21, 2017, on the campus of The State University of New York at Fredonia in the Science Center and the Williams Center.
+23, 2016, and the third annual Fredonia Mini Maker Faire will be held Saturday, Oct.
+20, 2018, on the campus of The State University of New York at Fredonia in the Science Center and the Williams Center.
 There will be various Makers and Buffalo-area food trucks in between the two buildings.

-Our event will feature more than 70 Makers, make-and-take stations, demonstrations, talks and more.
+Our event will feature make-and-take stations, demonstrations, talks and more.
 The event will delight attendees age 2 to 102.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history, the Maker Movement, as well as how to start a Maker Faire or a School Maker Faire where you live.